wjm99/Glued/README.md

 * 🎧 Works with AirPods, AirPods Pro and AirPods Max
 * 🧩 Runs quietly in the menu bar
 * ⚡ Lightweight, no background services, no ads

 ---

-## How It Works

-Glued monitors whether audio is actively playing on your Mac.

-* When audio **starts playing** → Glued keeps your chosen Bluetooth device connected
-* When audio **stops** → Glued does nothing and allows Apple’s auto‑switching to work as usual

-You stay in control — without fighting the system.

----